electron-userland/electron-builder/docs/configuration/configuration.md

   If `react-scripts` in the app dev dependencies, `react-cra` will be set automatically.
 Set to `null` to disable automatic detection.
 * <code id="Configuration-extraMetadata">extraMetadata</code> any - Inject properties to `package.json`.
-* <code id="Configuration-forceCodeSigning">forceCodeSigning</code> = `false` Boolean - Whether to fail if application will be not signed (to prevent unsigned app if code signing configuration is not correct).
+* <code id="Configuration-forceCodeSigning">forceCodeSigning</code> = `false` Boolean - Whether to fail if the application is not signed (to prevent unsigned app if code signing configuration is not correct).
 * <code id="Configuration-muonVersion">muonVersion</code> String - The version of muon you are packaging for.
 * <code id="Configuration-releaseInfo">releaseInfo</code><a name="ReleaseInfo"></a> - The release info.
 Intended for command line usage: